-The Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held on the 4th floor of 40 East 52nd Street, New York, New York, on May 9, 2011, at 10:00 a.m.
+The Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held on the 4th floor of 40 East 52nd Street, New York, New York, on May 9, 2012, at 10:00 a.m.
 (New York City time).
 The Annual Meeting is being held for the following purposes:

-- 1. To elect a nominee to the Board of Directors (the "Board") of the Company; - 2.
-To approve a proposal to authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth in the proxy statement for the Annual Meeting; - 3.
-To approve a proposal to authorize the Company, with approval of the Board of the Company, to issue warrants, options or rights to subscribe to, convert to, or purchase shares of the Company's common stock in one or more offerings; - 4.
-To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2011; and - 5.
+- 1. To elect two nominees to the Board of Directors (the "Board") of the Company; - 2.
+To approve a proposal to authorize flexibility for the Company, with approval of the Board of the Company, to sell or otherwise issue shares of its common stock (during the next 12 months) at a price below the Company's then current net asset value per share in one or more offerings, subject to certain limitations set forth in the proxy statement for the Annual Meeting (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of the Company's then outstanding common stock immediately prior to each such sale); - 3.
+To ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2012; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.